-Undoubtedly if I had seen this event with all its breakneck possibilities I should have thought myself in luck.
-But I wasn't.
-My wife's mother escaped entirely uninjured, but the bicycle was a wreck and I had to pay for it. has discontinued his business relations is getting more fashionable for women, it has permanently lost its popularity
+Undoubtedly if I had seen this event with all its breakneck possibilities I should have thought myself in luck. ed entirely uninjured, but the bicycle was a wreck and I had to pay for it. is getting more fashionable for women, it has permanently lost its popularity

-If damsels fair and youthful But meant the things they say, Ah! then, what joy to listen When eyes of azure glisten And tender words and truthful Our fears and doubts allay; If damsels fair and youthful
+If damsels fair and youthful But meant the things they say, Ah! then, what joy to listen When eyes of azure glisten And tender words and truthful Our fears and doubts allay; If damsels fair and youthful But meant the things they say.

-But meant the things they say.
-If maidens never flirted And men were never false; If matrons never chided, If wall flowers ne'er derided, One's cares might be diverted By gliding through a valse; If maidens never flirted
+If maidens never flirted And men were never false; If matrons never chided, If wall flowers ne'er derided, One's cares might be diverted By gliding through a valse; If maidens never flirted And men were never false.

-And men were never false.
-If bores were never present, And boors were never seen: If girls in their tenth season Would only listen to reason,

-Twould render much more pleasant Society, I ween: If bores were never present And boors were never seen.
+If bores were never present, And boors were never seen; If girls in their tenth season Would only listen to reason, Twould render much more pleasant Society, 1 ween; If bores were never present And boors were never seen.